shipmonk-rnd/dead-code-detector/README.md

   - Does not check magic methods
   - No transitive check is performed (dead method called only from dead method)
   - No dead cycles are detected (e.g. dead method calling itself)
-- Performance is not yet optimized
-  - Expect higher memory usage

 ## Contributing
 - Check your code by `composer check`